By: Laurie Clark

 Alexys and Adrian say, “The cooling protocol is the reason Valentina is here today.
 Our family is forever grateful.”

-Laurie Clark is the Communications and Digital Media Manager at Crouse Health.
+Laurie Clark is the Director of Communications Crouse Health.

 Categories: Crouse Little Fighters, Maternity, Patient Story